 Last week I was at Canadian Transplant Games.
 It was a time where I had the opportunity to connect with other transplant athletes.
 We shared stories, ask what type of medication each one takes, what transplant and when did it happened.

-When I look back...I was 11 when I had my liver transplant.
-The first time my family went to see the doctor, we did some blood work.
-My number was off and I was sent to Toronto's Hospital For Sick Children.
+When I look back...I was 10 when I had my liver transplant.
+The first time my family went to see the doctor, he had us run a number of blood tests.
+My blood results were off and I was sent to Toronto's Hospital For Sick Children.
 After running a few tests, the doctor told me that I had a tumor in my liver.

 When a report asked me if I was scared, I said no. I was too young at that point to conceive the fact that I would die.
-I know cancer is a bad thing.
-But I have no idea that it might take my life.
+I knew cancer is a bad thing but I had not idea the gravity of the situation.

-You see, I was still very healthy then.
-I was your average 11 year old who likes to play Nintendo and ride my bike (I love riding then..I love riding now..never changes).
-I am starting to collect different type of insects.
-I would keep caterpillars until they turn into butterflies.
+You see, I was very healthy then.
+I was your average 10 year old who played Nintendo and rode my bike (I love riding then..I love riding now..never changes).
+I collected all types of insects.
+I kept caterpillars until they turned into butterflies.
 Grasshoppers.
 Crickets.
-Whatever I could get my hands on it, I would kept them.
+Whatever I could get my hands on, I would put them in jars.

-Sadly, I was not very good at keeping them alive.
+Sadly, I was not good at keeping them alive.

-In April 1991, my mom got a phone call after school.
-We got to the hospital and they prepped me for surgery.
-I still remember the halls in the hospital were dark.
-I was the only kid there.
+In April 1991, my mom got a phone call in the afternoon one day.
+They told us that they found a suitable donor for me.
+We quickly went to the hospital and they ushered me to prep for surgery.
+I still remembered walking through the dark halls in the hospital.
+Every department was closed and I was the only kid there.

-I was put on the operation bed and before they wheel me in, they ask my dad to give me a kiss.
-Asian culture, we are not very physically affectionate.
-That was the first time my dad kissed me on my right cheek.
+Before they wheeled me into the operating theatre, they asked my dad to give me a kiss.
+In Asian culture, we were not very affectionate.
+That was the first time my dad kissed me on my cheek.

-They gave me some sleeping gas and I was passed out.
+They gave me sleeping gas and soon I was knocked out.

-The next minute I woke up, I was very tired.
-I was freezing.
-I can barely move and went back to sleep.
+The next moment I woke up, I was very tired, weak and cold.
+I could barely move and couldn't talk because there tubes in my mouth.

-I was in Intensive Care Unit.
+I was in the Intensive Care Unit.
 I vaguely remembered my experience there.
-My mom told me I was hooked up with many tubes and a whole sort of machines were monitoring my stats.
+My mom told me I was hooked up with many tubes and a whole sort of machines monitoring my stats.

-To pass the time, I use my imagination and pretend the door and the windows were tetris blocks and try to put them in pieces.
+To pass the time, I used my imagination and pretended the door and the windows were tetris blocks and try to fit blocks into them.

-A few days later, they wheeled me out and to my own room.
-I had a room at the end of the hall.
-I slowly able to get out of the bed and walk.
-I remembered families, relatives and friends come to visit me.
+A few days later, I was out of ICU and had my own room.
+It was at the end of the hall.
+It took some time but I was slowly able to get out of the bed and walk.
+I remembered my family, relatives and friends coming to visit me.
 I got a few video games and had a blast playing them.
-The noise from the video game annoyed a few kids down the hall :).
+The noise from the video game annoyed a few kids (and their parents) down the hall though :).

-There was one time I walked down the hall with my cousin.
-That was as far as I could go.
+One time my cousin visited me and we walked down the hall.
 I had an IV drip on me and when I walked one step, I would push it forward.
 A slow tug and go and I will reach to the end of the hall and come back.

 I celebrated my b-day (April 17) at the hospital.
 The nurses brought a cake and I was able to eat for the first time since the operation.